MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/advanced-xbox-live-sandboxes.md

 ---
 title: Advanced Xbox Live sandboxes
 author: KevinAsgari
-description: Learn how to isolate content effectively by using Xbox Live sandboxes as a managed partner or an ID@Xbox member. ms.assetid: bd8a2c51-2434-4cfe-8601-76b08321a658 ms.author: kevinasg ms.date: 04/04/2017
+description: Isolating content effectively by using Xbox Live sandboxes, as a managed partner or an ID@Xbox member. ms.assetid: bd8a2c51-2434-4cfe-8601-76b08321a658 ms.author: kevinasg ms.date: 04/04/2017